jzc-2007/tpu_manager/README.md

 - [ ] More testing/docs
 - [ ] Support restarting TPU
 - [ ] Customized monitor window
-- [ ] Support to read the spreadsheet, then we can auto-choose the TPU to run a job
+- [ ] Auto-choose the TPU to run a job
 - [ ] More auto env solvers
 - [ ] Logging for every user so that you can check the things happen since last time